 You are more likely to achieve in your studies if you take part in regular exercise.
 Even making small changes in everyday life such as taking the stairs, or cycling to University can make a difference.
+Maybe try a class?
+The Edge run various wellbeing classes including yoga and dance.

 Be Well is a scheme to help us make small changes so we can live a balanced lifestyle.